 TIP 3 – PRESSURE

 This photo compares two blocks of tan color burned at the same temperature and using the same pen tip.
 The only difference was the amount of pressure applied to the pen tip.
+The left burn was created using a light hand pressure.
+The right one was created using a heavy hand pressure.

-Whereas this example was burned using a heavy hand pressure.
+This closeup shows the patch burned using a heavy hand pressure.
 I was really pressing the pen tip into the wood.
 The burn starts out dark, but quickly loses the color intensity.
 To me it looks like I was burning pull-away strokes instead of uniform strokes.

 Use a light pressure when burning.
 You want the pen tip to glide over the surface of the wood.
 Remember, we’re burning the wood, not engraving it.